ubports/docs.ubports.com/porting/introduction/Intro.rst

 Generic System Image
 --------------------

-Since Android version 9.0, Android has a significantly different architecture than before.
+Starting with Android version 9.0, a significant change of architecture was introduced.
 The device-specific vendor blobs now reside on a separate partition instead of sharing a partition with the rest of the system image.
 This separation of device-specific code from generic code made possible what is known as the **Generic System Image (GSI)**.

 A GSI is a system image that is built to be able to function with a wide range of devices.
 Android devices, as of version 9.0, use a GSI.
 For more information, see the `Android Developer pages <https://developer.android.com/topic/generic-system-image/>`_